Stonehaven-Campaigns/uk-politics-module/README.md

 ## Searching election data

-The House of Commons has [released historic election data](https://commonslibrary.parliament.uk/research-briefings/cbp-8647/) to which we have transformed in `/src/data/GE_results.tsv` , and created some tools to allow for filtering by region, country, date, etc..
+The House of Commons has [released historic election data](https://commonslibrary.parliament.uk/research-briefings/cbp-8647/) which we have transformed and included as `/src/data/GE_results.tsv` , and created some tools to allow for filtering by region, country, date, etc..
 If you want to see every seat and winning party in the most recent election just run: